Thinkific Pricing: Is it Worth It?

 All in all, you get access to quite a few more features with the Teachable and Kajabi free trials, but they both end relatively quickly.
 So, they aren’t really plans – it’s not realistic to really get up and running with them.
 With Thinkific, on the other hand, there are limitations to what you can do, but you can keep going with the free plan as long as you like.

-From Free to Basic
+From Start to Expand

 While you can get going with a free plan, you probably aren’t going to want to stay there for too long if you are serious about growing your course business.
-There are quite a few benefits in moving from a free plan to a “Basic” plan – Thinkific’s lowest priced subscription – but here are what I see as the biggest:
+There are quite a few benefits in moving from a free plan to a “Start” plan – Thinkific’s lowest priced subscription – but here are what I see as the biggest: